awsdocs/aws-systems-manager-user-guide/doc_source/getting-started-restrict-access-quickstart.md

 These policies provide end users the ability to start a session to a particular instance and the ability to end only their own sessions\.
 Refer to [Additional sample IAM policies for Session Manager](getting-started-restrict-access-examples.md) for examples of customizations you might want to make to the policy\.

 **Note**
 In all the following sample policies, replace *instance\-id* with the ID of the instance you want to grant access to, in the format `i-02573cafcfEXAMPLE`\.
-Replace *region* and *account\-id* with your AWS Region and Amazon Web Services Account ID, such as `us-east-2` and `111122223333`\.
+Replace *region* and *account\-id* with your AWS Region and AWS account ID, such as `us-east-2` and `111122223333`\.

 Choose from the following tabs to view the sample policy for the range of session access you want to provide\.